Flowchart

 A flowchart is a type of diagram that represents a workflow or process.
 A flowchart can also be defined as a diagrammatic representation of an algorithm, a step-by-step approach to solving a task.

 The flowchart shows the steps as boxes of various kinds, and their order by connecting the boxes with arrows.
 This diagrammatic representation illustrates a solution model to a given problem.
 Flowcharts are used in analyzing, designing, documenting or managing a process or program in various fields.

 Overview

 Flowcharts are used to design and document simple processes or programs.
 Like other types of diagrams, they help visualize the process.
-Two of the many benefits are flaws and bottlenecks may become apparent.
+Two of the many benefits are that flaws and bottlenecks may become apparent.
 Flowcharts typically use the following main symbols: